eclipse-bluechi/bluechi/README.developer.md

 ### Linting

-[clang-tidy](https://clang.llvm.org/extra/clang-tidy/) is used for static analysis.
+[clang-tidy](https://clang.llvm.org/extra/clang-tidy/) is used for static analysis of C source codes.
+[markdownlint-cli2](https://github.com/DavidAnson/markdownlint-cli2) is used for static analysis of markdown files.

 All source files can be checked via:

 ```bash
 make lint